-We are in 2019 and event marketing has not slowed down yet, in fact, it looks to be ramping up according to the newest data from last year.
-Having been on both sides of the booth as the CEO of atEvent and a frequent attendee of trade shows, exhibitions, conferences, seminars and every other kind of event out there, I know there’s a lot to look forward to in the events space this year.
-For savvy businesses, the new year brings new opportunities for growth and here’s what I predict will be the biggest event marketing challenges and opportunities in 2019.
+Event marketing has not slowed down yet, in fact, it looks to be ramping up according to the newest data from last year.
+Having been on both sides of the booth as the CEO of atEvent and a frequent attendee of trade shows, exhibitions, conferences, seminars and every other kind of event out there, I know there’s a lot to look forward to in the events space.

 Justifying ROI: Prove It or Lose It

 Proving event ROI has been a huge issue in recent years and the main topic around budget time.
 Events can be so integral to a businesses’ success but as the market gets tighter, events are generally the first thing to get cut because they are a large expense.
 The troubles proving ROI stem from a lack of appropriate tracking and from not updating the event strategy for current-day events.
 Companies tend to fall into the thinking that positive event ROI depends on who has the biggest booth, the flashiest swag or attention-grabbing gimmick.
 Those things generate great buzz, but when you think about what you can do to optimize user experience and ROI, there's a lot more you need do.
 Companies cannot afford to miss the simple things and if left unchecked, events will always be that “hard-to-measure” tactic that lacks proof of ROI, and the first thing people look to cut in tough times.
 This challenge should excite marketers because you have the opportunity to completely turn around your company’s event marketing, making it your most profitable tactic.

 Being Technology Driven: Time to Walk the Walk